theta360developers/webapi/README.md

 * Z1

 The SC2 API has many differences from the API used with the V and Z1.

-As of January 25, 2021,

-* the official RICOH online [API documentation](https://api.ricoh/docs/theta-web-api-v2.1/) is not an accurate reference to build SC2 applications.
-Differences include:
+To test the SC2 API, we used the the official RICOH online [API documentation](https://api.ricoh/docs/theta-web-api-v2.1/) as a starting point and supplemented our own tests with trial and error.
+When necessary, we used a protocol packet analyzer with the official RICOH mobile app connected to an SC2 to find the parameters needed for our tests.

+Differences we discovered through testing include:
   * thumbnail display
   * camera presets
   * reset settings